History of the Jews in Hebron: Early Ottoman period

-During the Ottoman period (1516-1917), Jews from all over the Middle East settled in Hebron, which became a center of Jewish learning.
+During the Ottoman period (1516–1917), Jews from all over the Middle East settled in Hebron, which became a center of Jewish learning.
 In 1540, Rabbi Malkiel Ashkenazi bought property from the Karaites who had lived there since the 10th century, creating what became known as the Jewish courtyard.
-Here he established the Abraham Avinu synagogue, which was destroyed during the 1929 Hebron massacre, razed under Jordanian rule after 1948, and rebuilt after the renewal of Jewish settlement in 1967.
+Here he established the Avraham Avinu Synagogue, which was destroyed during the 1929 Hebron massacre, razed under Jordanian rule after 1948, and rebuilt after the renewal of Jewish settlement in 1967.